adrianjacinto101/vue/README.md

 ## This repo is for Vue 2

+Adrian was here!
+Im learning Git and this is my first attempt at cloning the Vue repo.

 You are looking at the repository for Vue 2.
 The repo for Vue 3 is [vuejs/core](https://github.com/vuejs/core).

 ## Sponsors